 Hit-and-run accidents can devastate victims and their families, and they often leave the responsible party facing legal consequences.
+If you’ve been in a car accident in Beaufort, you need the best team of Beaufort car accident lawyers behind you to make sure you get the compensation you deserve.
 An experienced Beaufort personal injury lawyer at Shelly Leeke Law Firm is here to help you navigate this difficult time to achieve the best outcome possible.

 Economic vs. Non-Economic Recoverable Damages in Beaufort Hit-and-Run Cases

 According to the AAA Foundation for Traffic Safety, almost 20 percent of pedestrian fatalities and 65 percent of bicyclist fatalities involve hit-and-run crashes.
 In a hit-and-run case in Beaufort, the damages that may be recoverable can be broken down into two main categories: economic damages and non-economic damages.

 Economic Damages: These damages can be quantified and are related to actual financial losses that the hit-and-run victim has suffered.
 Examples of economic damages include:

 - Medical expenses: This includes any medical bills, hospital stays, surgeries, rehabilitation, and other related costs associated with the injury sustained in the accident.

 - Lost income and future earning capacity: This includes any wages lost due to the accident and the victim’s ability to earn income if their injuries prevent them from working at their previous capacity.